 Make it constantly clear to people what the goal is.
 Then they will be able to decide for themselves how to test.
 In doing so, I tell the people/testers that, as representatives of their colleagues, they must assess and demonstrate that the system works well enough for them to do their daily work well.
 My motto is "Live with flying colours but keep it simple".

-Testersuite is used to manage the functional and user acceptance tests.
-We do this in customised projects such as the development of the depot management system.
-(A system for managing archaeological finds that are stored in the provincial depot).
-But also in projects carried out by third parties such as SAP-Hana, Brabantse Zorgvuldigheidsscore Veehouderij, a lot of testing is done and use is made of Testersuite.
-The tests are prepared and executed in Testersuite and the defects are registered.
+Testersuite is used to manage functional and user acceptance testing.
+We do this in custom projects such as the development of the depot management system.
+(A system for managing archaeological finds stored in the provincial depot).
+But also in projects carried out by third parties such as SAP-Hana, Brabantse Zorgvuldigheidsscore Veehouderij there is a lot of testing and use of Testersuite.
+The tests are prepared and executed in Testersuite and the defects are recorded.
 Developers pick up the defects in Testersuite.

-As test manager, I also work a lot with Testersuite.
+As a test manager, I also work a lot with Testersuite.
 It is my main tool for preparing, planning and coordinating test cycles.
-I prepare tests for the testers, I track and monitor progress and I prepare the test report.
+I prepare tests for the testers, I track and monitor the progress, and I prepare the test report.

 "My motto is: